ExaWorks/psij-python/docs/api.rst

 it needs, what kind of nodes, what quality of service the job requires, and so on.

-PSI/J splits those three attributes into three groups: one for generic POSIX information, one for resource information, and one for resource manager scheduling policies.
+PSI/J splits those attributes into three groups: one for generic POSIX information, one for resource information, and one for resource manager scheduling policies.